Who Is Eligible?

 - fiction or poetry

-- work written while on staff as part of employment
+- work written while on staff as part of employment (except as detailed above)

 - work from non-paying markets, including self-published blogs

 - non-bylined articles

 - work from markets that direct writers to use their advertisers as sources

 - work from small regional publications or local websites

 - most self-published or subsidy-published books and materials (see caveat above)